catid/magic_box/README.md

 Just drop it into the Arduino IDE and upload it.

-You probably need to hand-rotate the spinner a bit until it's position is aligned with the hole in the top of the case.
+You probably need to hand-rotate the spinner a bit until its position is aligned with the hole in the top of the case.